davidobermann/projects/xai_model_explanation/README.md

 # Explainable AI Assignment 2 - Model Explanations
 In this assignment, you are challenged to explain a model.
 For this, you will research exisiting approaches and apply them to your model and interpret the results.

-## General Information Submission due on 17.12.2020, 23:59

-For the intermediate submission, please enter the group and dataset information.
-Coding is not yet necessary.

 ### Approach #2: SVM Model for Monitoring Reciprocating Compressor Valves with SHAP
 Below, the model and its background is briefly explained, followed by a description of the SHAP model explanation approach and the analysis results and a discussion.
 The code for training the model with given data and applying SHAP to it can be found in *shap_explanation_v02.ipynb*.